 PHASE 3.
 (Service link is available, Feeder link is unavailable)

 The satellite in this PHASE may be different from the satellite in PHASE 1.

 The UE retries the network connection by transmitting the Attach Request.

-Editor's Note: Whether step 7 needs to be protected is FFS.
+This message can be protected using the similar method to step 2.